ltspicer/heizoel24.mex/README.md

 Many thanks to cpatscheider for his support! ( [Secret-Lab-Productions/heizoel24-mex#2](https://github.com/Secret-Lab-Productions/heizoel24-mex/discussions/2) )

-If only the first line is transmitted (this can happen if the mex.py script is running on the same host as the Smarthome system), then set delay in the script header to True.
+If only the first line is transmitted (this can happen e.g. if the mex.py script is running on the same host as the Smarthome system), then set delay in the script header to True.

 #### If debug mode has been activated (DEBUG = True), be sure to reset it after debugging (DEBUG = False)!